Web Date: May 22, 2009

 Chemical Assessment Changes

-Late last month, Jackson implemented a new policy designed to increase the scientific integrity of an EPA database called the Integrated Risk Information System.
-IRIS contains scientific judgments from EPA on the safe daily dose of more than 500 chemicals.
+Jackson, on May 21, implemented a new policy designed to increase the scientific integrity of an EPA database called the Integrated Risk Information System.
+IRIS contains EPA scientific judgment on the safe daily dose of more than 500 chemicals.

-Regulators from around the world rely on the database when making decisions that have significant financial impact, such as the degree of cleanup a polluter must undertake at a contaminated site and how much human exposure to a chemical is allowable.
+Regulators from around the world rely on the database as they make decisions with big financial impact, such as the degree of cleanup a polluter must undertake at a contaminated site and how much human exposure to a chemical is allowable.

-In a second move, Jackson changed the Bush Administration's policy for reviewing and setting health-based air-quality standards under the Clean Air Act.
-The Bush Administration's approach was to blend both scientific findings and policy considerations.
-Critics say this process diminished the role of agency scientists and boosted political influence in the process (C&EN, Dec.
+In a related move, Jackson changed the Bush Administration's policy for reviewing and setting health-based air quality standards under the Clean Air Act.
+The Bush Administration approach was to blend both scientific findings and policy considerations.
+Critics said this process diminished the role of agency scientists and boosted political influence in the process (C&EN, Dec.
 18, 2006, page 15).

-Jackson's action will require creation of a science-based analysis of the health effects of individual air pollutants.
-This will restore the role that agency scientists play in determining air-quality standards, says Sen. Thomas R. Carper (D-Del.), chairman of the Senate Environment & Public Works Subcommittee on Clean Air & Nuclear Safety.
+Jackson???s action will require creation of a science-based analysis of the health effects of individual air pollutants.
+This will restore the role that agency scientists play in determining air quality standards, says Sen. Tom Carper (D-Del.), chairman of the Senate Environment & Public Works Subcommittee on Clean Air & Nuclear Safety.